About Risk Attitudes

 The second chart on the premium assessment offers a visual representation of the About Risk Attitudes, which is unique for every respondent and is based on his or her own combination of specific risk types and their respective strength.
 The primary risk types are the strongly expressed ones, which are the main determining factors of the About Risk Attitudes.
 Secondary risk types, although not as pronounced, will also affect the respondent’s behavior.

 Most of the respondents exhibit one or more primary risk types and one or several secondary ones.
 It is also possible for a person to have only secondary risk types (which proved to be the case with some 5% of past respondents).
 This means that the respondent has no pronounced preference for a specific type of risk and his or her “urge” is spread across a wider range of risk preferences.

 Risk Attitude Profile

-Taking the free test, the respondent will receive a qualitative description of his or her Risk Propensity Index and Risk Attitudes Profile.
+Taking the free test, the respondent will receive a qualitative description of his or her Risk Propensity Index and About Risk Attitudes.